adamarthurryan/react-firebase-simple-cms/notes/notes.md

 ## Features

-Item edits should have revisions.
+- Item edits should have revisions.
 How to know when a checkpoint occurs?
 Perhaps all edits occur on draft revisions, which are then "published" (or not).

+- Internal links between pages?
+An ability to set a frontpage?
+Both require permalinks.